Surya-KN/spellchecker/README.md

 ### Downloading the Zip File

-You can download the zip file by clicking on the "Code" button in the repository and selecting "Download ZIP".Then extract it to a new folder.
+Instead of cloning you can download the zip file by clicking on the "Code" button in the repository and selecting "Download ZIP".Then extract it to a new folder.

 ### Compiling and Running the Program